Papilio palinurus Fabricius, 1787 - Green-banded Peacock

 As of 22 February 2015, this butterfly has been reported with a confirmed photographic record (BOI-bp238) only once in India, although there have been other sightings in the past few years by Subhankar Patra and Arjan Basu Roy.
 Based on these sporadic sightings, it appears that this species occassionally disperses into Bangladesh and NE India.
 However, we do not yet know whether it breeds in India, and whether it may establish more stable populations.

 Another Achillides species, Papilio crino, occurs in the same habitat where Papilio palinurus has been seen so far.
-In flight, these two species may be differentiated from a more brilliant and usually a broader metallic band in palinurus.
+In flight, these two species may be differentiated from a more brilliant and usually a broader green band in palinurus.
 Papilio palinurus has also been observed to fly closer to the tree canopies, and resting higher up in the tall trees, whereas crino flies around bushes and smaller tress.

 StateJanFebMarAprMayJunJulAugSepOctNovDecNo date